RaquelGoF/personalwebsite-hugo/content/project/microsilica-particle-formation/index.md

 In order to incorporate fluid flow, we extended the previous work to 2-D by considering a mixing layer approach, that is, by assuming two parallel flows entering the domain with distinct velocities, temperatures, and concentrations (one stream is only composed of fuel and the other of oxygen).
 We studied how the mixing layer evolves as both streams interact, and how mixing affects the formation and growth of particles.
 Specifically, we examined how the ratio of the streams velocities affects the final particle size distribution and we conclude that there are no significant differences in the final number density function of particles.
 However, our results suggest that when the flow is almost uniform, less particles form and more of the total mass corresponds to large particles, in contrast with the non-uniform case.

+You can find the main source of the above description [here](http://www.maths.ox.ac.uk/study-here/postgraduate-study/industrially-focused-mathematical-modelling-epsrc-cdt/infomm-resear-34) and a relevant publication [here](https://epubs.siam.org/doi/abs/10.1137/19M1287080).